Somos Dominicanos Como Tú

 2014-2019

-This photo series focuses on daily life in a small batey in the country’s southwest.
-Bateys are small communities built around sugarcane fields and historically, where Dominicans of Haitian descent live.
+This photo series focuses on daily life and the people of this small batey in the country’s southwest.
 They are among the poorest and most marginalized areas in the Caribbean and the people living here have faced the brunt of these government decisions.